Cordon-bleu protein

 Protein cordon-bleu is a protein that in humans is encoded by the COBL gene.
+Cordon-bleu Plays a role in the reorganization of the actin cytoskeleton.
+It regulates neuron morphogenesis and increases branching of axons and dendrites.

+Discovery

 The Cordon-bleu protein was first described in 2007.
 Cobl was demonstrated to be a brain-enriched, Wiskott-Aldrich Homology 2 WH2 domain–based actin nucleator playing a pivotal role in morphogenetic processes in the vertebrate central nervous system (CNS) that give rise to the complex dendritic arbor of neuronal cells.

 The Cobl gene was originally identified in lacZ-gene-trap experiments in mice.
 Cobl mRNA was detected as early as at day 7.5 post-coitum (E7.5) in the gastrula organizer and extended towards the axial midline at E8.
 The organizer is a small group of embryonal cells that organizes the entire body plan because it gives rise to the axial midline – an important source of patterning and morphogenesis cues.